lukeczapla/opencl/README.md

 # Example for OpenCL Benchmark: Matrix multiplication

+## Linux

-Check that you have the latest NVIDIA or AMD drivers for OpenCL and then:
+Check that you have the latest NVIDIA or AMD kernel drivers first!
+For OpenCL:

 ```bash
 make